paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5c-conservation-programs-on-government-lands.md

   (B) except as specifically provided in the other provisions of this section and in [section 670b of this title](./chapter-5c-conservation-programs-on-government-lands.md#section-670b), authorizes the Secretary of a military department to require a Federal license or permit to hunt, fish, or trap on a military installation.

-**(b) Required elements of plans** Consistent with the use of military installations and State-owned National Guard installations to ensure the preparedness of the Armed Forces, each integrated natural resources management plan prepared under subsection (a) of this section—
+**(b) Required elements of plans** Consistent with the use of military installations and State-owned National Guard installations to ensure the preparedness of the Armed Forces, each integrated natural resources management plan prepared under subsection (a)—

 (1) shall, to the extent appropriate and applicable, provide for—